-Notes receivable consisted of the following as of December 31, 2020:
+Notes receivable consisted of the following as of December 31, 2021:

 On September 1, 2017, the Organization entered into an agreement with Trek Tour, LLC for a mortgage note in the amount of \$300,000, with 3% interest, commencing on October 1, 2017, and monthly payments of \$1,664 through September 1, 2037.
 The note is secured by real property.
-Payments on the note have been suspended indefinitely.
+Payments on the note were suspended during March 2020, and repayment has been deferred due to the COVID-19 pandemic.
 See note below.

-On January 16, 2020, the Organization entered into an agreement with Ticonderoga Golf Corporation for a mortgage note with an initial advance of \$50,000.
-Additional money is to be advanced from time to time.
+On January 16, 2020, the Organization entered into an agreement with Ticonderoga Golf Corporation for a note receivable with an initial advance of \$50,000.
+Additional funds are to be advanced from time to time upon receipt of contributions restricted for the Ti Golf Project.
 A total of \$1,797,445 was advanced during 2020.
-Interest accrues at a rate of 1.5% with yearly payments until paid in full.
-Annually on January 1, the borrower's cash and cash equivalents balance will be certified.
-The annual payments will equal 60% of the borrower's cash and cash equivalents are to begin on January 15, 2022.
-However, repayment may be delayed due to the COVID-19 pandemic.
+An additional \$754,514 was advanced during 2021.
+Interest accrues at a rate of 1.5% with annual payments until paid in full.
+Every year on January 1, the borrower's principal balance will be certified.
+The annual payments will equal 60% of the borrower's principal balance over \$10,000 as of the previous year's certification date.
+Annual payments were expected to begin on January 15, 2022.
+However, repayment has been deferred due to the COVID-19 pandemic.
 See note below.

-Total notes receivable 2,068,672
+Total notes receivable 2,820,102

-Less: current portion -
+Less: current portion

-Notes receivable, net of current portion \$ 2,068,672
+Notes receivable, net of current portion \$ 2,820,102

-As a result of the COVID-19 pandemic, global economic uncertainties have arisen that could have a negative impact on the Organization's financial condition and possible collection of notes receivable.
-During the year ended December 31, 2020, the pandemic forced the cancellation of tours provided by Trek Tour, LLC.
-Trek Tour, LLC made only three payments in the amount of \$2,942 towards the September 1, 2017, mortgage note leaving a balance of \$271,227.
-The Organization has granted an indefinite suspension of payments until it can be ascertained that Trek Tour, LLC can operate without COVID-19 restrictions.
-Management indicated that interest will be added to the amortization schedule when payments resume.
+As a result of the COVID-19 pandemic, global economic uncertainties have impacted the Organization's ability to collect payment on the notes receivable balances.

+During March 2020, repayment on the mortgage note receivable with Trek Tour, LLC was suspended as a direct result of the cancellation of tours due to the COVID-19 pandemic.
+Trek Tour, LLC made only two payments in the amount of \$3,084 towards the September 1, 2017, mortgage note receivable leaving a balance of \$268,143 at December 31, 2021.
+The Organization has granted a deferral of payments until Trek Tour, LLC can resume operations at full capacity without COVID-19 restrictions.
+Management indicated that payments are expected to resume in May 2022; interest will be added to the amortization schedule at such time.
+A current portion of this receivable has not been calculated as it is not possible to determine if payments will, in fact, resume in 2022.